 You should reach Majuli Island around breakfast time.
-One of the world’s largest river islands and a microcosm of Assamese culture, Majuli represents rural idyll in Assam.
-A stronghold of the peaceful religion of neo-Vaishnavism, the elegant island satras — some for celibate monks, some for families — showcase a unique way of life where the faithful live simply, offering worship through gayan-bayan (songs and musical instruments) and readings.
+One of the world’s largest river islands and a microcosm of Assamese culture, Majuli is much-photographed but little-visited.
+It is a stronghold of the peaceful religion of neo-Vaishnavism and the elegant island satras — some for celibate monks, some for families — showcase a unique way of life where the faithful live simply, offering worship through gayan-bayan (songs and musical instruments) and readings.

-We visit a monastery at Auniati with an eclectic museum, then attend a dance performance at Kamalabari monastery, before cruising across to Neamati Ghat on the opposite bank.
+You’ll visit a monastery at Auniati with its eclectic museum, then attend a dance performance at Kamalabari monastery before cruising across to Neamati Ghat on the opposite bank.
 In the afternoon, you’ll have the opportunity to visit a nearby village.

-We visit Horu Charai tea estate, in the outskirts of Jorhat, this morning and witness all the processes of tea production.
-(Note: the factory is inoperative between December and mid-March.)
+Today you’ll visit Horu Charai tea estate, on the outskirts of Jorhat, and observe the journey from tea bush to cup.
+(Please note that the factory is inoperative between December and mid-March.)
 Later, you’ll be driven to Sibsagar, the one-time capital of the Ahom kings of Assam.

 Shan by origin but converts to Hinduism, the Ahoms ruled Assam for some 700 years until the 1820s.
-Their culture and architecture is a strange and delightful amalgam of India and Southeast Asia.
-We shall see temples with stupa-like profiles and palaces of distinctive form.
-For the record book, the temple tank here is believed to be the world’s largest hand-excavated reservoir and quite the feat of engineering, as you’ll see.
+Their culture and architecture is a unique and intriguing amalgam of India and Southeast Asia.
+You’ll see temples with stupa-like profiles and palaces of distinctive form.
+The temple tank here is believed to be the world’s largest hand-excavated reservoir and quite the feat of engineering, as you’ll see.
 Return to your ship, which will have cruised up to Neamati Ghat, close to Jorhat.

-This morning, drive for 4 ½ hours to Dibrugarh airport, a journey of around 4 ½ hours, passing through this typical colonial town and major base for American flights over 'The Hump' to China in WWII.
-Alternatively, drive for around 1 ½ hours to Jorhat airport and depart.
+This morning, you’ll be driven to Dibrugarh airport, a journey of around 4 ½ hours, passing through this typical colonial town and a major base for American flights over 'The Hump' to China in WWII.
+Alternatively, there’s the option of a 1 ½ hour drive to Jorhat airport.

 This itinerary, including the cruise and approximate driving durations, is subject to river and weather conditions.
 Kaziranga National Park comprises low-lying grassland, which may not be visitable when the river is at or near flood level.

 The 'Brahmaputra Taster' cruise is offered in the Boutique & Active Expedition cruising styles.